10 Best Herbal Creams For Vomiting

 zingiber officinale cream

-Zingiber officinale, commonly known as ginger, has been traditionally used for its antiemetic properties to help alleviate nausea and vomiting.
+Zingiber officinale, commonly known as ginger, has been traditionally used to alleviate symptoms of nausea and vomiting due to its potent anti-emetic properties.

 cuminum cyminum cream

-Cuminum cyminum, commonly known as cumin, has been traditionally used in herbal remedies for its digestive and antiemetic properties.
+Cuminum cyminum, commonly known as cumin, has been traditionally used in herbal remedies for its digestive properties.

 piper nigrum cream